Law of one price: Overview

+Examples

-Example in regular trade
+In regular trade

 Assume different prices for a single identical good in two locations, no transport costs, and no economic barriers between the two locations.
 Arbitrage by both buyers and sellers can then operate: buyers from the expensive area can buy in the cheap area, and sellers in the cheap area can sell in the expensive area.

 Both scenarios result in a single, equal price per homogeneous good in all locations.

 For further discussion, see Rational pricing.

-Example in formal financial markets
+In formal financial markets

 Commodities can be traded on financial markets, where there will be a single offer price (asking price), and bid price.
 Although there is a small spread between these two values the law of one price applies (to each).

 No trader will sell the commodity at a lower price than the market maker's bid-level or buy at a higher price than the market maker's offer-level.
 In either case moving away from the prevailing price would either leave no takers, or be charity.

 In the derivatives market the law applies to financial instruments which appear different, but which resolve to the same set of cash flows; see Rational pricing.
-Thus:

-"A security must have a single price, no matter how that security is created.
-For example, if an option can be created using two different sets of underlying securities, then the total price for each would be the same or else an arbitrage opportunity would exist."

-A similar argument can be used by considering arrow securities as alluded to by Arrow and Debreu (1944).
+Thus:A security must have a single price, no matter how that security is created.
+For example, if an option can be created using two different sets of underlying securities, then the total price for each would be the same or else an arbitrage opportunity would exist.A similar argument can be used by considering arrow securities as alluded to by Arrow and Debreu (1944).